We recommend that you upgrade your browser. The following is a list of popular options:

 Building 50 is located amongst a series of adjacent buildings known as the "50 Complex" which includes offices and laboratory space.
 This area formerly housed the library stacks and currently houses the LBNL Historical Archive Museum, the 50-Auditorium, and Library's compressed stack storage.
 Other Divisions occupying this building include, Information Technologies - Library Services, Physics, Nuclear Sciences, Accelerator and Fusion Research.
 The ESD offices are located within the 4036/4038 (former library stack) suites.
 Staff who are currently sitting at this location primarily conduct their work in adjacent buildings.

 Building 64 is a laboratory and office building.
 Other Divisions occupying this building include, Physical Bioscience and Energy & Environmental Technologies.
 Most of ESD's offices and other laboratory spaces are on the 2nd floor.
 This facility houses ESD's Geosciences Measurement Facility which contains offices, technical work areas with a high-bay and machine shop, and field-work laydown exterior space.
 The GMF supports a broad range of research activities for the ESD.
-In addition, ESD's other research activities includes Climate Science laboratories supporting projects such as AmeriFlux and ARM Carbon.
+In addition, ESD's other research activities includes Climate Science laboratories supporting projects such as AmeriFlux and ARM Carbon and pursuit of Ecology and Hydrogeology research which includes water quality resource management and characterization which combines techniques used for in-situ field experiments, sample collection, and laboratory analysis.

 Buildings 70 and 70A consists of offices, laboratories and a gas cage facility.
 There are multiple Divisions that occupy this building complex.
 The ESD front office is located on the 3rd floor, room 3317.
 For information on building management points of contact from each Division download the latest 70/70A Building Management Directory.
 ESD's primary research in Ecology with activities in environmental remediation, ecosystems biology, microbial ecology can be found throughout the building complex.
 The Center for Isotope Geochemistry (CIG) is a joint-institution (LBNL and UC Berkeley) research center which was established in B70A and at UCB to measure the concentrations and isotopic compositions of elements in rocks, minerals, and fluids in the earth’s crust, atmosphere, and oceans.